 Welcome to my re-read of A Darker Shade of Magic by V.E.
 Schwab.
-This is the second part of my weekly re-read posts.
+This is the third part of my weekly re-read posts.
 If you have read ADSOM, come re-read and discuss it with me.
 If you never read it, I highly recommend it especially if you like fantasy books, sarcastic protagonists, kick-ass heroine, and fabulous coat.
 Even though it’s a re-read, I will do my best to avoid spoiling future chapters in the post itself, which is quite easy because most of the time, I didn’t remember what happened.
 So even though this is the first time you read ADSOM, you could follow along.
 However, please note that although the post itself is spoiler-free from future chapters, the comments section are spoiler zone, where you can talk about anything including the plot twist and the book conclusion.
 Without further ado, let’s sail through A Darker Shade of Magic.
 All aboard!

 This week I covered Part III Grey Thief, which consists of three sub-parts (I refer to them as Chapters).

 Meet Lila Bard, thief extraordinaire, pirate wannabe, and certified badass.